-In fact, many of the recipes on her blog are things I have made and loved or have dreamed of making.
+In fact, many of the recipes on her blog are things I have made independently and loved or have dreamed of someday making.

 I had such. a. hard. time. picking a recipe for this month because the cakes and cheesecakes were all mouthwatering.
 In the end, I chose beet cake, because it sounds so unusual.
 I don’t know what it is about oddball desserts that just makes my pulse quicken (black bean brownies? chocolate prune cake? chocolate-date-nut-balls?)…maybe I just love the idea of cramming a vegetable or fruit unexpectedly into something that would otherwise be completely unhealthy.

 Also…did you know that in the U.S., unless a sugar package is labeled “cane sugar” that it will actually contain beet sugar?
 Processed from sugar beets?
 When you think about it, I guess putting beets into a cake isn’t that unusual after all!
 In fact…it could be delicious!